vish-sharma/ios-swift-test/README.md

 ### Instructions
 The goal of this exercise is to create a very simple note app by following the tasks below.

 Try and have each commit represent a completed task.

-Code should be clear, easy to read, and well tested.
+Code should be:
+* easy to read
+* follow consistent a style guid
+* modular
+* tested if possible

 First fork this repository, then commit your changes and create a pull request when you're done (See [How to submit your work?](#how-to-submit-your-work)).
 The provided files can be used as a guideline, but add or remove whatever other files you need.